sminozzi/CarDealerShow/readme.md

 Car Dealer Show is compatible with Gutenberg, Elementor, and other popular page builders, giving you the freedom to design your site with your preferred tools.

-When paired with the optional (and free) Car Dealer plugin, you unlock powerful listing management features.
-Dealers gain full control over their inventory, with support for unlimited custom fields, vehicle categories, image galleries, and more.
-Advanced search filters offer a tailored experience for users to quickly find the cars they’re looking for.
+Unlock complete control over your vehicle inventory with the optional FREE Car Dealer plugin.

+This powerful tool empowers dealers to add unlimited custom fields, ensuring every listing perfectly matches your inventory.

+Manage your entire database through a user-friendly interface—no coding required.

+This backend control translates into a superior front-end experience for your customers, who can use:

+* advanced search filters
+* a price range slider
+* professional display templates (including list and gallery views)
+* to find exactly what they’re looking for.

+Avoid the time-consuming and error-prone process of manual HTML editing and start selling vehicles quickly and professionally.

 Whether you're an independent dealer or part of a larger automotive network, Car Dealer Show offers: